-Revised policy requires that a lender disclose to a prospective Consolidation loan borrower, in simple and understandable terms, at the time the lender provides an application, all of the following types of information:
+Revised policy requires that a lender disclose the following information to a prospective Consolidation loan borrower, in simple and understandable terms, at the time the lender provides an application:

-- Whether consolidation would result in loss of benefits under the FFELP or the Federal Direct Loan Program (e.g., loan forgiveness, cancellation, deferment), or under the Federal Perkins Loan Program (e.g., interest-free periods, deferment, cancellation). - Available repayment plans. - Options to prepay (e.g., request a shorter repayment period, change repayment plans). - That benefit programs may vary among lenders. - The consequences of default. - That applying for the Consolidation loan does not obligate the borrower to take the Consolidation loan.
+- Whether consolidation would result in loss of benefits under the FFELP or the Federal Direct Loan Program (e.g., loan forgiveness, cancellation, deferment), or under the Federal Perkins Loan Program (e.g., interest-free periods, deferment, cancellation). - Available repayment plans. - Options to prepay (e.g., shorter repayment schedule, change repayment plans). - That benefit programs may vary among lenders. - The consequences of default. - That applying for the Consolidation loan does not obligate the borrower to take the Consolidation loan.